tomatolog/manticore/docs/5_searching/mysql_protocol_support_and_sphinxql.rst

-MySQL protocol support and SphinxQL
+MySQL protocol support and ManticoreQL
 -----------------------------------

-Sphinx searchd daemon supports MySQL binary network protocol and can be accessed with regular MySQL API.
+Manticore searchd daemon supports MySQL binary network protocol and can be accessed with regular MySQL API.
 For instance, ‘mysql’ CLI client program works well.
-Here's an example of querying Sphinx using MySQL
+Here's an example of querying Manticore using MySQL
 client:

 ::